HelleBenjamin/Sandboxia2D/README.md

 ## Building
 - Currently only Linux is supported(Windows is still experimental)
+- You can use WSL to run the game on Windows.
 - Building instructions:
     1. Run `mkdir build`
     2. Run `cmake -B build` This will generate the Makefile